Our seminars and customized trainings are now available in a live interactive online format.

 - Identify the Myths and Common Pitfalls of Guided Reading

-Optimize your reading instruction by understanding what will and will not help students to achieve maximum gain
+Optimize your reading instruction by understanding what will and will not help students to achieve accelerated growth

-- Make Powerful Adjustments to Ensure More Robust Guided Reading to Promote Increasing Student Independence
+- Make Powerful Adjustments Designed to Ensure More Robust Guided Reading to Promote Increasing Student Independence

-Adopt a perspective of positive differentiation to increase student success in achieving your goals through learning experiences that more actively engage learners within and beyond small groups
+Adopt a perspective of positive differentiation to increase student success in achieving your goals through learning experiences that will increase engagement for learners within and beyond small groups

 - Use Guided Reading and Other Small Group Settings to Explicitly Teach and Reinforce Specific Instructional Needs

-More effectively promote skills and strategies in meaningful contexts to help students more actively and meaningfully engage in using a gradually faded instructional support
+More effectively promote skills and strategies in meaningful contexts to help students assume increasing independence as you gradually begin to fade support

-- Implement More Purposeful and Productive Small Group Extension Experiences After Reading
+- Learn How to Design More Purposeful and Productive Small Group Extension Experiences After Reading

-Enrich small group experiences by initiating reading engaging opportunities that reinforce and extend learning ways that will increase transfer … Here’s how
+Enrich small group experiences by initiating reading opportunities that reinforce and extend learning in ways that will increase transfer … Here's how